 Investing is and has always been a balancing act of contradictions.
 President Harry Truman complained that he wanted someone to “give me a one-handed economist.
 All my economists say, ‘on the one hand…on the other’”.
 In today’s environment, we have elevated asset values in nearly all types of assets on one hand.
 But on the other hand, we have loose global monetary policy.
 Likewise, we have historically low levels of asset price volatility on one hand.
 But on the other hand, we have a geopolitical landscape that is disruptive and uncertain.
 So what can we do to weigh these factors and arrive at a decision on how to invest our assets?

 We likely face this weighing of factors in many facets of our lives when faced with a decision that needs to be made.
 Whether we identify it as such or not, we are really weighing pros and cons, or risks with expected results.
 Recently we took our family to the self-proclaimed Waterpark Capital of the World, Wisconsin Dells.
 My two sons are nine and six years old, so a pretty great age to embark on a family getaway like the Dells.
 When my nine-year-old, Liam, saw the Cosmic Drop water slide I could see that an inner conflict befell him immediately.
 He’s rarely intimidated by the potential for a thrill, but the idea of having a trap-door send him plummeting from five stories up was certainly giving him pause.
 I could see him weighing the pros and cons.
-Well, on the one it might be really fun and he could tell all his friends about it when we returned from vacation.
+Well, on the one hand it might be really fun and he could tell all his friends about it when we returned from vacation.
 But on the other hand, it looks scary as hell!
 I told him I’d do it with him in the hopes that he’d overcome his reservations, even though I was going through the same inner battle.
 He agreed and we began the climb amid screams from other thrill-seekers likely facing the same inner conflict we were as they plunged at 30-plus miles per hour down the water slide.

 How we make decisions is different depending on the risks associated with the outcome of our decisions.
 Whether to go out to eat or make dinner at home is likely analyzed and a decision is made with relative ease compared to deciding to purchase a new car.
 Risks are outsized with the car purchase since we’re deciding whether to spend tens of thousands of dollars versus less than fifty going out to eat.
 Still, the car purchase decision isn’t overly complicated.
 We can work through that decision by weighing factors that are largely known, such as the monthly payments versus our monthly income, etc. So we first determine if we can afford it and then determine if we want it enough to justify the additional expense.